VinayNoogler000/VINSTAGRAM/README.md

 * 💻 Looking for Internships in Web Development Roles (Frontend/Backend/Full-Stack).
 * 👨‍💻 Seeking Full-time Software Developer Engineer (SDE) Positions
-* 📍 Specialization: Web Development (Frontend, and Full-Stack)
+* 📍 Specialization: Web Development (Frontend, Backend, and Full-Stack)

 If you are interested in working with me or have any opportunities, please reach out to me via [LinkedIn](https://www.linkedin.com/in/vinay-tambey/), [Email](mailto:vinaytambey000@gmail.com), or other socials mentioned below.